 - Free public WiFi.
 Public computers are available next door at the Fernie Heritage Library.

 - Picnic facilities are located in the Fernie Heritage Library park, immediately behind the museum

 - A number of excellent coffee shops, restaurants, and shops are located in downtown Fernie.
 Visit the Tourism Fernie website to explore the variety of shopping, restaurants, accommodations and services that Fernie has to offer.

 Fernie is one of British Columbia’s most celebrated vacation destinations.

 Each year Tourism Fernie publishes its Vacation Planner which provides an overview of all year-round activities such as skiing, catskiing, snowmobiling, cross-country skiing and snowshoeing in the winter, to mountain biking, hiking, eco-tours, fly fishing, golfing, whitewater rafting and more in summer.

 Need assistance planning your visit to Fernie?
 Have special needs?
-Please contact one of our friendly Visitor Experience Specialists and they will be happy to assist you by providing recommendations for accommodation, restaurants, attractions and activities tailored to your needs and interests.
+Please contact one of our friendly Visitor Services staff and they will be happy to assist you by providing recommendations for accommodation, restaurants, attractions and activities tailored to your needs and interests.